kabutor/RecoverOfflineCertificate/README.md

 # Recover the cert (Old way)

-If you just want to recover the certificate, go to this link where I guide you how to do it, the next of this Readme is just theory of how it works (not needed) https://github.com/kabutor/RecoverOfflineCertificate/blob/master/scriptshelp.md
+If you just want to recover the certificate the old way, in case the one above this is not working , go to this link where I guide you how to do it: https://github.com/kabutor/RecoverOfflineCertificate/blob/master/scriptshelp.md

-# Howto
+The rest of this Readme is just theory of how it works (not needed unless you want to know more)

+# DO YOU WANT TO KNOW MORE?

 ## Extract the certificates